Missy Timko Photography Education: Welcome!

 We are also available to cover special topics for businesses, such as lighting, social media imagery, and how to showcase your business with great photography.
 We can customize your class toward real estate agents, bloggers, fashionistas, product photography, and more!
 These classes will cover the basics but will also cover tips and techniques specific to these types of photography.

 We've compelled a list of some of our favorite gear below.
 We only promote products we personally use or can recommend without hesitation.
-Disclosure: The links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links below are affiliate links.

 Godox Xpro-C TTL Wireless Flash Trigger with Godox V860II-C E-TTL HSS 1/8000s 2.4G GN60 Li-ion Battery Camera Flash Speedlite (choose Canon, Nikon, or Sony)